Discovery Phase

-Discovery Phase is a service that our company provides for the development of PRD (Product Requirement Document).
+Discovery Phase is a service that our company provides for the development of PRD (Product Requirement Document)

 Let's figure it out together.
 Firstly, you want to develop a project that will provide direct profit or bring you value by becoming an instrument for your company.
 So the solution should work specifically as you intend it to work.
 To achieve this, you, as a customer, and we, as developers, must be on the same page and understand exactly how and what should be done.
 You may say: “You are professionals - you must know how to develop projects”, we know how to complete the project on time and with the required quality.
 But if you just tell us an idea, we will not be able to read your mind and develop exactly what you want.
 We need to be realistic about this issue.

-Discovery phase is not just the development of technical documentation.
-During the Discovery Phase our team carries out a lot of work in different directions:
+Discovery Phase is not just the development of technical documentation.
+During the Discovery Phase our team carries out a lot of work in different directions

 The discovery phase can be roughly divided into several stages.
 These works are carried out in parallel, but nevertheless, for better understanding, we will divide them into parts.
 So to say, we will show the process of work in the context.

-Project manager starts by asking from 50 to 100 initial questions related to the project.
 At this stage, we are actively supplementing the project brief.
 We form the sections Terminology and Technical requirements.

 Often, after the first few days of discussions, the brief grows 5-10-20 times from the original.
 Thus, the client himself, answering questions, tells much more than was previously described in the brief by him.
 Also, our deep questions allow you to think about the core business logic of the project as a whole.

-Note: We're not used to doing things just for the sake of doing them.
+We're not used to doing things just for the sake of doing them.
 We always want to help the client, point out his mistakes in the logic or expectations of the project.
 We state right away what will not work and what you should pay attention to.
 This is where the knowledge of the expertise of growth is manifested.
 But it all depends on the development strategy, you can read about it here.

-The start of the development of the project structure is the main part of the PRD.
 During this part each small detail, button, notification, background process is described.
 Our task is to sort out all the pitfalls of the project by analyzing and describing the full logic of the project.
 Then we find technical solutions to all the challenges before development starts.

-Note: Many companies are content with simply describing everything they see on WF or Mockups in their documents (I can't bring myself to call it PRD).
+Many companies are content with simply describing everything they see on WF or Mockups in their documents (I can't bring myself to call it PRD).
 This is extremely problematic.

 If we take 100% of the work of the development team and QA specialists, then only about 15-30% of the time is spent on developing and testing positive cases.
 70% is spent on negative cases, processing of exogenous factors, data integrity checks, optimization, processing of background call-backs and webhooks.

-Note: Imagine a situation.
+Imagine a situation.
 You have received a pretty estimate and an optimistic deadline.
 At the end of the term, the product will be rolled out to the production server.
 You launch a high-profile advertising campaign, invest the entire remaining budget in marketing.
 Drive traffic to your service/website/extension/app and suddenly a negative case (for example, a third-party API does not work, and you do not have retry set up) or an exception (for example, a negative case was not taken into account with a positive response from your own API) wastes the majority of spent resources.

 We have 21 hidden tasks in the test for our front-end specialists.
 And one of these tasks is a negative case with a positive API response.
 There is a registration form where all fields are required and one of the fields is a list of positions that arrive by GET request.
 For example, 200 status arrived with 0 entries and all exceptions.
 Which shows the difference between an experienced developer and a developer with rich expertise.
 Even moreso, when guys with 2-3 years of experience complete a test and out of 21 hidden tasks they find only 3-5 tasks.
 Imagine what they were delivering at a previous job.
 And when you ask why this task has not been done, they say that they did not demand it from them at a previous place.
 We have to retrain the guys during the internship to take a self-test seriously and consider not only positive cases, but also take into account negative cases and experiences.